 If you’re interested in photographing more beautiful museum buildings, it may also be worth visiting other Smithsonian locations including the Arts and Industries Building and the National Museum of Natural History.

 9. Arlington National Cemetery

 Arlington National Cemetery is probably one of the most photographed cemeteries in the world.
 This destination offers plenty of opportunities to capture emotional and thought-provoking photos throughout the grounds.
 Arlington is huge, so you might want to consider hopping on the tour bus or tram service from the Welcome Center to get around to the different sites within the cemetery.

 Arlington is known for having rolling green hills covered in endless rows of white headstones that mark the resting place for military veterans and their families.
 If you’ll be travelling over Memorial Day, you’ll be lucky enough to see the US flags that are placed on each grave creating an additional symbolic element to any photos taken over the holiday.

 10. Union Station

 Union Station is a stunning building that has a similar feel to Grand Central Station in New York City.
 Capture the beautiful architecture including the high arched ceiling and tiled flooring inside, or head outside to Union Station Plaza to see the grand exterior with Christopher Columbus Memorial Fountain out front.

-While not as artistic as Stockholm’s metro stations, the subway in Washington DC does have some interesting concrete architecture throughout the metro system.
+While not as artistic as Stockholm’s metro stations, the subway in Washington does have some interesting concrete architecture throughout the metro system.
 Gallery Place Chinatown Station and Smithsonian Station are some other promising photography locations.